 A portion of the $38.1 billion could be supported by the value of the assets of Ontario Hydro successor companies and other assets; however, OEFC was left with $19.4 billion in unfunded liabilities (often referred to as stranded debt).
 OEFC receives dedicated revenues to service and retire the stranded debt from a number of sources, including the DRC paid by electricity users.
 All OEFC revenues are used by OEFC towards its mandate, which includes servicing and retiring OEFC’s debt and other liabilities.
 This includes payment of principal amounts as well as interest costs.

 The Electricity Act, 1998 allows for the DRC to be charged until the residual stranded debt is retired.
 As required by a regulation under the Electricity Act, 1998, the Minister of Finance annually determines the remaining amount of residual stranded debt.
 You can find information on the status of the residual stranded debt online in the Ontario Economic Outlook and Fiscal Review and on the ODFC website.

 The residual stranded debt is the difference between the remaining stranded debt and the estimated value of certain future dedicated revenues to OEFC.
 The residual stranded debt is, therefore, not a fixed, one-time determination, and the estimated timing for residual stranded debt retirement is subject to uncertainty, as the calculation is dependent on OEFC results and the forecast of future dedicated revenues to OEFC.

-Further to a commitment made on April 23, 2014, the government announced that it is proposing to remove the DRC cost from residential users’ electricity bills after December 31, 2015.
-This would save a typical residential ratepayer about $70 per year.
+Further to a commitment made on April 23, 2014, the government is removing the DRC from all residential class users' bills effective January 1, 2016.
+This will save a typical residential ratepayer about $70 per year.
 The DRC is to remain on all other electricity users’ bills until the residual stranded debt is retired — this has been estimated to occur by the end of 2018.